 - Continue to provide care to young children during the renewal period.
 If you change jobs and are no longer working with children, you will not be able to renew your CDA credential.

 - You need to join a professional, dues paying, membership organization.
-The Resources section at the end of this document, lists some you can join.
+The Resource Section at the end of this document, lists some you can join.

 - You will need a letter of verification, written by a professional stating that you are maintaining the same level of professionalism and care as when originally got your CDA credential.
 This should be written by someone who has recently observed you working with children.
 You can ask your supervisor, your regional Resource Development Specialist, or a CDA credential mentor or support person (see Resources section below) to write it for you.